TriBITSPub/TriBITS/tribits/doc/tribits_tutorial/TribitsTutorialHelloWorld.rst

 The Simplest HelloWorld project
 ===================================
-This short tutorial will walk you through setting up a basic HelloWorld project built by TriBITS to intdroduce the basic concepts in TriBits.
+This short tutorial will walk you through setting up a basic HelloWorld project built by TriBITS to intdroduce the basic concepts in TriBITS.
 To begin you will need cmake and TriBITS installed on your machine.
 You will also need a working c and c++ compiler.